ausarhuy/ausarhuy/README.md

 - Current Location: Viet Nam
 - Email: Ausarhuy@gmail.com
 ### Summary
-Result-oriented professional targeting roles in Data Science/MLops.
+- Result-oriented professional targeting roles in Data Science/MLops.
 Accomplished Machine learning with demonstrated ability to deliver valuable insights via Natural Language Processing and Computer Vision approaches.
+- I’m also seeking for a challenging environment which encourages learning, creativity that provides exposure to new ideas and stimulates personal and professional growth.
 ### Experience
 - ...
 ### Main skills